Note on risk factors

 The Group uses non-GAAP financial measures in its external financial reporting, including in this report.
 These measures are not prepared in accordance with US GAAP or any other comprehensive set of accounting rules or principles, and should not be viewed as substitutes for measures prepared in accordance with US GAAP.
 Moreover, these may be different from, or otherwise inconsistent with, non-GAAP financial measures used by other companies.
 These measures have inherent limitations, are not required to be uniformly applied and are not audited.

-The Group also publishes, on an annual basis, a report of its results, including financial statements and an accompanying independent assurance report, prepared in accordance with the Group’s proprietary economic value management (“EVM”) principles (“EVM report”).
-Financial information included in the EVM report contains non-GAAP financial measures.
+The Group includes in its annual report a section in respect of its results, including financial statements, prepared in accordance with the Group’s proprietary economic value management (“EVM”) principles (“EVM section”).
+Financial information included in the EVM section contains non-GAAP financial measures.
 The EVM principles differ significantly from US GAAP and, accordingly, the Group’s results prepared in accordance with US GAAP will differ from its EVM results, and those differences could be material.
 The Group’s annual EVM results can be more volatile than the US GAAP results because, among other things, assets and liabilities are measured on a market-consistent basis, profit recognition on new contracts is recognised at inception rather than over the lifetime of the contract, and life and health actuarial assumptions are on a best estimate basis as opposed to generally being locked-in.
 The Groupʼs EVM financial statements should not be viewed as a substitute for the Group’s US GAAP financial statements.

 Risks related to the Swiss Re corporate structure

 Swiss Re is a holding company, a legal entity separate and distinct from its subsidiaries, including Swiss Reinsurance Company Ltd. As a holding company with no operations of its own, Swiss Re is dependent upon dividends and other payments from Swiss Reinsurance Company Ltd and its other principal operating subsidiaries.
-The Group expects that, over time, its structure will continue to evolve, and while to date all of the Group’s principal operations remain wholly owned, in the future it may elect to partner with minority investors in or within one or more of the Group’s Business Units or sub-groups within its Business Units, which could alter historical approaches taken in respect of capital, liquidity, funding and/or dividends, as well as other governance matters, including strategy for such Business Unit or sub-group.
+The Group expects that, over time, its structure will continue to evolve, and in the future it may elect again (having accepted an equity investment within its Life Capital Business Unit from a third party) to partner with minority investors in or within one or more of the Group’s Business Units or sub-groups within its Business Units, which could alter historical approaches taken in respect of capital, liquidity, funding and/or dividends, as well as other governance matters, including strategy for such Business Unit or sub-group.